Izder456/paintRoomCalc/README.md

 > to run the C++ versiob with gnu-cpp, type `g++ paintRoomCalc.cpp -o paintRoomCalc && ./paintRoomCalc`

+> to run the C version with clang, type `clang paintRoomCalc.c -o paintRoomCalc && ./paintRoomCalc`

+> to run the C version with gnu-c, tpye `gcc paintRoomCalc.c -o paintRoomCalc && ./paintRoomCalc`

 ## Or :
 you could run it in the browser :
 > Node Version : https://paintroomcalcjs.isaacmeyer.repl.run/